SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

                             continue_folder = './experiments/continue/')

-The neat thing here is, that you create a nove environment for the continuation.
+The neat thing here is, that you create a novel environment for the continuation.
 Accordingly, you can set different environmental settings, like changing the number of cores, etc.
 You CANNOT change any hdf5 settings or even change the whole storage service.

-When does continuing not work?
+When does continuing NOT work?

 Continuing will **NOT** work if your top-level simulation function or the arguments passed to your simulation function are altered between individual runs.
 For instance, if you use multiprocessing